-Injuries or illnesses because of exposure at work vary greatly in severity, which also impacts how workers may be eligible to file a workers’ compensation claim or file a lawsuit.
-While some of the common types of injuries may only cause minimal damage and require no days out of work, like cuts or abrasions from operating a certain piece of equipment, records show that across industries these workplace accidents can result in permanent disability or even fatality.
+The severity of a work related injury or illness may impact a worker’s eligibility for filing a workers’ compensation claim or lawsuit.
+Some common types of injuries may only cause minimal damage and require no days out of work, like cuts or abrasions from operating a certain piece of equipment.
+Other more serious workplace accidents can result in permanent disability or even fatality.

 Employers reported about 5,190 fatal workplace accidents in 2016, with the majority of these instances among workers aged 45 – 64.
-This data shows a 7% increase in workplace fatalities from 2015, marking the third consecutive annual increase in work-related deaths and the highest fatality rate since 2010.
+This data shows a 7% increase in workplace fatalities from 2015, marking the third consecutive annual increase in work-related deaths.
+It was also the highest fatality rate since 2010.

 What to Do After a Workplace Injury

-If you have suffered an injury at work, there are a number of steps you should take to make your employer aware of the accident, and also help protect any legal claim you may want to make to help cover potential medical expenses and lost wages.
+If you have suffered an injury at work, there are a number of steps you should take.
+They will make your employer aware of the accident and help protect any legal claim you may make to help cover medical expenses and lost wages.

 First, seek medical attention.
-Even if your injury seems minor, like a small cut or twisting your knee while climbing down from a piece of machinery, your health should always be a first priority.
-Going to to the doctor to have yourself checked out and see if any treatment or diagnostics are needed will also help protect a potential future claim and ensure your medical bills are covered later.
-You should also make sure the doctor is aware that the injury or illness is work related.
+Even if your injury seems minor, like a small cut or twisting your knee, your health should always be a first priority.
+A quick check-in with a doctor will tell you if any treatment or diagnostics are needed.
+It will also help protect any associated compensation claim and document the associated medical bills.
+You should let the doctor know that your injury or illness is work related.

 Don’t forget to report the injury.
-Though each company may have its own specific policy and procedures in place, one of the first things you should do following an injury is report it to your supervisor and explain how the injury occurred.
-If possible, make sure to report the injury or illness in writing so everything is appropriately documented.
+Each company will have its own specific policy and procedures in place, but most require the injured worker to report injuries to their supervisor.
+If possible, make sure to report the injury or illness in writing to ensure appropriate documentation.
 This can help prevent future accidents and improve safety measures for your fellow coworkers.
-Reporting the accident will also help protect your claim, as there are statutes of limitations for filing a lawsuit as well as filing a workers’ compensation claim.
+Reporting the accident will also help protect your claim, as there are statutes of limitations for filing both lawsuits and workers’ compensation claims.

 Seek legal help.
-Before signing any paperwork or immediately filing a workers’ compensation claim, it’s important to speak with a work injury law firm about your specific case.
-An experienced work injury attorney can explain your legal rights and determine if a workers’ compensation claim or a lawsuit would make the most sense for your individual claim.
-Taking this step will ensure you receive all the compensation and damages that is rightfully yours.
+Before signing any paperwork or filing a workers’ compensation claim, it’s important to speak with a work injury law firm about your specific case.
+An experienced work injury attorney can explain your legal rights and determine if a workers’ compensation claim or a lawsuit would make the most sense for your situation.
+Taking this step will give you the best chance at receiving all appropriate compensation and damages.

 The Difference Between Workers’ Compensation and a Work Injury Lawsuit